-☞ Notwithstanding the above minimum requirements the Business School reserves the sole and unfettered discretionary right to admission to the MBA programme after taking its operational and capacity (including financial aspects) requirements, quality assurances, teaching and learning policies, as well as any other matters that may have an effect on admission into account.
+From The Business School reserves the sole and unfettered discretionary right to admission to the MBA programme.
+While the minimum requirements outlined earlier serve as a baseline, admission decisions are made after considering various factors.
+These factors include operational and capacity considerations, financial aspects, quality assurances, teaching and learning policies, as well as any other relevant matters that may impact the admission process.